aws-samples/amazon-aurora-labs-for-mysql/docs/modules/clone/index.md

 !!! note
     The database credentials you use to connect are the same as for the source DB cluster, as this is an exact clone of the source.

+## 2. Verifying that the data set is identical

-Next you should verify that the data set is identical on both the source and cloned DB clusters, before we make any changes to the data.
+Verify that the data set is identical on both the source and cloned DB clusters, before we make any changes to the data.
 You can verify by performing a checksum operation on the **sbtest1** table.

 Since you are already connected to the cloned DB cluster, issue the following command there first: